p91

 So, feel the different 'interpretation' of the eighth notes in the last line?
 A sort of loping quality, almost a 'long / short' to each pair of notes?
 Cool.
 This is more of an old timey style thus more nowadays a cliche swing style eighth note.
 Still works fine today for many artists.
 Eventually, how we each feel, develop and evolve our own unique eighth note interpretations help shape each of our artistic signatures.

 What the gallop does.
 Reminiscent of the way that a horse will trot along then move into a faster gallop, the musical gallop is a sort of overdrive and rhythm energizer that helps take the musical energy up a notch.
 There's a rather famous rock song that does this described transition from grooving along and on into a romping gallop.
 Find and cue up the live performance of "Free Bird" by the Southern rock band Lynard Skynard.
 The gallop kicks in right around the 7:20 mark of the nine minute 'the best of' live version.
-Google it up if you can and care to for it's just a hoot of a jam.
+Google it up if you can and care to for it's really just a one of a kind hoot of a Southern Rock jam.

 We also use one gallop lick as a way to emphasize and hit the downbeat a bit harder.
 As in rock and roll?
 Correct, rock hits on one.
 While easy to learn this lick can be very very tricky to pull off when the magic is going down.
 Mostly a common rhythm guitar lick, it is easier with a thin, light pick and done with a flash of the strumming hand.
 Gypsy jazz players will need this right hand flourish for up tempo comping of the changes.
 This next idea borrows a bit from Rossini's 'William Tell Overture."
 Penned in the1828, perhaps this is the gallop that started them all.
 Example 8a.